64nYm3d3/CheatSheet/Networks/Technical/Basics.md

 * **Internetwork communication** (Two or more routers, connected to eachother, routing traffic between two or more networks)
 * **Path Selection** (routing data from one location to another efficiently)

+NAT and PAT
+-
+These two guys are pretty cool and you should be aware of them.

+#### NAT
+It's a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

+Simply put, NAT gateways can map IP addresses in several ways:

+- From a local IP address (like 10.10.3.34) to appear as one global IP address statically
+- From a local IP address to any of a rotating pool of global IP addresses a company may have
+- From a local IP address plus a particular TCP port to a global IP address or one in a pool of ports (PAT ;)
+- From a global IP address to any of a pool of local IP addresses on a round-robin basis
+- Translating IPv4 to IPv6 and vice versa

+A NAT gateway will sit between an internal network and an external network "Pure NAT", operating on IP alone, may or may not correctly parse protocols that are totally concerned with IP information, such as ICMP, depending on whether the payload is interpreted by a host on the "inside" or "outside" of translation.
+As soon as the protocol stack is traversed, even with such basic protocols as TCP and UDP, the protocols will break unless NAT takes action beyond the network layer.

+It is worth mentioning that there are a few different kinds of NAT

+#### PAT

+Is an extension to network address translation (NAT) that permits multiple devices on a local area network (LAN) to be mapped to a single public IP address.
+For example an ISP assigns your router an IP adress, when your client communicates out, it is assigned a port number representing your client, and appended to the private IP address of the router giving it a unique internal address.
+Lets say your brother drops by your house unannounced after his girlfriend left him, then connects to your personal network with his own client, he gets a different port number, and while you are playing videogames, the traffic from the videos he's watching of his ex on instagram can distinguished by you ISP thanks to this.